Menu

 The system doesn’t work!

-Since my current incarceration, I’ve spent a lot of time writing, emailing and sending inbox messages on social media to prosecutors, prison officials, journalists, reporters, community organizers, editors, law enforcement, celebrities, athletes, actors/actresses, filmmakers, judges, parole and probation, past inmates from the NDOC and authors.
+Since my current incarceration, I’ve spent a lot of time writing, emailing and sending inbox messages on social media to prosecutors, prison officials, journalists, reporters, community organizers, editors, law enforcement, celebrities, athletes, actors/actresses, filmmakers, judges, parole and probation, past inmates of the NDOC and authors.
 Past inmates, aka returning citizens, which is what I call released inmates because that’s what we are.
 We’re not ex-convicts and we’re not parolees, because those negative words make it okay for people to treat us worse than others.
 We are returning citizens who have served our time, paid the required price, and earned the same right to life, liberty, and the pursuit of happiness, as everyone else.

 What’s become clear to me, over the years, is that I was lucky.
 I was lucky to be sent back to prison instead of losing my life to the streets.
 The way that I had been living, that was to be expected.